Key Takeaways

 Preferential government policies

-In recognition of the diversity of its population, the Chinese government has instituted preferential policies (优惠政策 yōuhuì zhèngcè) for members of ethnic minority groups similar to affirmative action policies in some western countries.
+In recognition of the diversity of its population, the Chinese government has instituted preferential policies (优惠政策 yōuhuì zhèngcè) for members of ethnic minority groups.
+These are similar to affirmative action policies in some Western countries.

 photo of a meeting of Chinese government officials with the seal of the People's Republic and two rows of red flags against a yellow wall behind them and a red banner with white Chinese characters above